 Regional Tariff Response Initiative in Atlantic Canada

-The Regional Tariff Response Initiative (RTRI) is providing $80 million over three years to support small and medium-sized enterprises (SMEs) in the region impacted by tariffs.
-This initiative is strengthening the competitiveness of Atlantic Canadian businesses by helping them boost productivity, cut costs, build more resilient supply chains and reach new markets.
+The Government of Canada is helping Canadian businesses respond to global trade pressures.
+Through the Regional Tariff Response Initiative (RTRI), ACOA is providing $110 million to support small and medium-sized enterprises (SMEs) in the region impacted by tariffs.
+This initiative is part of the broader Government tariff response plan to protect Canadian businesses and workers, and is strengthening the competitiveness of Atlantic businesses by helping them boost productivity, cut costs, build more resilient supply chains and reach new markets.

 Who can apply for RTRI funding?

-Includes entities currently eligible under REGI program authorities that are directly or indirectly impacted, or that are supporting businesses impacted, by the ongoing trade war, including tariffs imposed by the U.S. and China and Canadian counter-tariffs.
+Includes entities currently eligible under REGI program authorities that are directly or indirectly impacted, or that are supporting businesses impacted, by ongoing trade disruptions, including tariffs imposed by the U.S. and China and Canadian counter-tariffs.

 Eligible recipients may include: